QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 <div class="row row-cols-md-2"><div>

-**Domain Controller** (DC): this a computer, or a group of computers, from which you can configure the ADDS.
+**Domain Controller** (DC): servers from which you can manage the organisation using ADDS.
+For instance, the initial computer where Windows Server is installed is a Domain Controller.

+**Domain**: this is a value such as `xxx.com` that should be unique by design.
+You don't need to buy/own the domain name.
+When users will connect to it, they will use `xxx/`
 </div><div>

 ...